orlagh-sweeney/the-big-review/README.md

 - Microsoft Edge

 ### Automated Tests
 Automated tests were written for forms.py, models.py and views.py.
+17 tests were created.
+14 out of 17 tests pass.
+Please refer to the [unresolved bugs](#unresolved-bugs) section for further information on tests throwing errors. <br> <image src="assets/readme/tests-report.png" width="200px"></image>

 Coverage was used to generate a report to see how much code was tested. <br> <image src="assets/readme/coverage-report.png" width="600px"></image>

 ### Feature Testing
 The following manual tests were carried out: